Herder Memorial Trophy: Condition #2

 From 1935 though 1941 the All-Newfoundland finals were played at the former Prince's Rink in St. John's (renamed The Arena in 1937).
 Subsequent to the destruction of the Arena by fire on November 28, 1941, the Herder championships were cancelled in 1942 and 1943 due to depleted rosters of senior hockey teams with men serving overseas during the Second World War.
 After the Arena burned down in November 1941, St. John's did not have a suitable venue until the opening of Memorial Stadium in December 1954.
 In 1944, the Herder finals were held outside St. John's for the first time when Bell Island and Corner Brook played the all-Newfoundland final series at the Corner Brook rink.
 The NAHA was granted permission by Ralph Herder to hold the Herder finals outside the capital city for the first time.
 Since 1944 condition #2 has not been enforced and the Herder Finals location has been decided by NAHA and typically held in the arenas of the competing teams.

 In recent years, the Herder finals series was held at Mile One Centre (and before it was built, at Memorial Stadium) in St. John's and frequently sold out the 6,000 seat building.
 Games were also held in the Pepsi Centre in the city of Corner Brook, on the west coast of the island, when teams from that area were playing for the cup.

 Since 2013 the Herder finalists have the right to decide the location of their home games.

 Condition #4

-In 1957 the first exception to condition #4 occurred when the Grand Falls Andcos were awarded the Herder by default.
-No other senior "A" hockey teams registered for the Herder playoffs that year.
+In 1957 the first exception to condition #4 occurred when NAHA made the controversial decision to award the Herder Memorial Trophy to the Grand Falls Andcos by default.
+The basis for the ruling was that Grand Falls was the only senior "A" team registered for the 1957 Herder playoffs and NAHA ruled that this met condition #8.